MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-plan.md

  * Provide feedback on the program
  * Help hold teammates accountable for change

 The program manager can ask program participants to share their personal collaboration data so that it can be aggregated to a team level to track and measure goal attainment.
-These materials include instructions for sharing and aggregating data, for the participants who choose to opt in to sharing their MyAnalytics data.
+These materials include instructions for sharing and aggregating data (see [Sharing data](xyz)), for the participants who choose to opt in to sharing their MyAnalytics data.

 Program participants shuold also be allowed to opt-out of the program if they so choose.
 If someone does want to opt-out, spend time with that person to understand their concerns, and address those concerns if possible.
-By identifying resistant individuals early in the program, you can manage them so that they don’t jeopardize program success down the road.
+By identifying resistant individuals early in the program, you can manage them (see [Manage resistance](xyz)) so that they don’t jeopardize program success down the road.

 ## Structure the program